 19. Visit the Pana’ewa Rainforest Zoo

-If you’re looking for cute a zoo in Hawaii, you’ll definitely want to check out Pana’ewa Rainforest Zoo in Hilo.
-It’s a very small zoo and it’s perfect for families with little ones.
+If you’re looking for a cute zoo in Hawaii, you’ll definitely want to check out Pana’ewa Rainforest Zoo in Hilo.
+It’s a small zoo, and it’s perfect for families with young children.

 20. Check out a Big Island Farmers Market